MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

     The SQL Server `model` database size must not be greater than 100 MB.
 If it is, you might encounter an error in Setup regarding the inability to create a database on SQL Server due to user permissions.
 To resolve the problem, you must reduce the size of the `model` database.

 1. When the **Configuration** > **Configure the data warehouse database** page opens, fill in the **Server name and instance name** box.
 Enter the name of the server and the name of the SQL Server instance for the database server that will host the data warehouse database.
+Keep these points in mind:

    - If you installed SQL Server by using the default instance, you only have to enter the server name.
    - If you changed the default SQL Server port, you must enter the new port number in the **SQL Server port** box.